🏠 About Now Archive Tags RSS

 Emacs on Windows

-With WSLg not working properly, I have opted to instead use native Emacs on Windows.
-I gradually discovered how to get the necessary external packages and how to configure Emacs on Windows to get as similar an experience as possible to the one I have on GNU/Linux.
-I wrote blog posts as I discovered these things, but I think it is more useful to have all the information in one post, rather than in separate blog posts, so I have deleted those older post and replaced them with this post instead.
+Since I need GUI Emacs for presentations and thus cannot use Emacs in the Windows terminal through WSL2 without WSLg, and WSLg doesn't work properly, I have opted to instead use native Emacs on Windows.
+With WSL2, all the free software programs that integrate with Emacs is easily available, but I gradually discovered how to get the necessary external packages and how to configure Emacs on Windows to get as similar an experience as possible to the one I have on GNU/Linux.
+I wrote blog posts as I discovered these things, but I think it is more useful to have all the information in one post, rather than in separate posts, so I have deleted those older post and replaced them with this post instead.

 I originally kept a separate Emacs configuration for Windows that I forked from my normal config, but since I always wanted to get things to work as similarly as possible on both OSes and I found it hard to keep the common parts in sync, I chose to integrate the two configs back into one with a few if and when-statements when needed.
 You can find it here.

 People use Emacs in different ways, so you may find that you need something I don't, but I hope this blog post can give you a starting point.
 (It is also useful for me in case I need to set things up again.)
-Some other good starting points are Using Emacs on Windows 11: An Installation Guide by Dr. Peter Prevos on his LucidManager website and Properly Installing Emacs on Windows, Properly Setting up Emacsclient on Windows, Printing Directly from Emacs on Windows and Getting spelling to work in Emacs on Windows by Dr. Raoul Comninos on the EmacsElements website and YouTube channel.
-I have used their ideas in my setup when appropriate.
+Some other good starting points are Using Emacs on Windows 11: An Installation Guide by Dr. Peter Prevos and Properly Installing Emacs on Windows, Properly Setting up Emacsclient on Windows, Printing Directly from Emacs on Windows and Getting spelling to work in Emacs on Windows by Dr. Raoul Comninos on the EmacsElements website and YouTube channel.
+I have used their ideas in my setup, but tweaked things to my own liking.

 Installation of tools that interact with Emacs